What Is Asbestosis?

 Get Free Recipes and Tips

 The only cause of asbestosis is asbestos exposure.
-Different types of dust can cause other types of pneumoconiosis.
+Asbestosis is a form of pneumoconiosis, which is a condition caused by the inhalation of different types of dust.
 For example, silicosis is a form of pneumoconiosis from exposure to silica dust.

 Inhaling asbestos fibers causes them to accumulate in the lungs.
 This leads to inflammation and fibrous changes in lung tissue over time.
 Scarring develops and tissue movement becomes limited.
-The interstitium, alveoli and nearby tissue become inflamed and fibrotic.
+The interstitium (fluid-filled spaces that span the body, separating cells and blood vessels), alveoli and nearby tissue become inflamed and fibrotic.

 An asbestos-related illness usually develops after years of regular exposure.
 The latency period from exposure to symptoms and diagnosis can be decades.
 Asbestosis has a shorter latency period of 20 to 30 years compared to asbestos-related cancers, which average 20 to 50 years.